what to do if wegovy leaked out of injection site

 To minimise the chance of leakage during Wegovy injections:

-• Controlled pressure: Be gentle.
-Like handling a fragile antique, applying controlled, gentle pressure during the injection will prevent medicine from being forced out.
+• Controlled pressure: Be gentle but firm.
+Like handling a fragile antique, applying controlled, steady pressure during the injection will prevent medicine from being forced out.

 • Steady hand: Keep your hand steady during the injection.
 It doesn't require a surgeon's precision, just the calmness of threading a needle.